mindmelting/prototype-psd-parser/README.md

 * dir - The directory containing the photoshop files
 * configDir - The directory where the config file will be created
 * imageOutputDir - The directory where the .png files will be created
+* linkPrefix - The naming prefix for photoshop layers to generate hotposts.
+Defaults to `link__`

 ## PSD Naming Conventions